dcsaorg/DCSA-OpenAPI/domain/dcsa/README.md

 The DCSA Domain is documented on [**DCSA TNT SwaggerHub**](https://app.swaggerhub.com/apis/dcsaorg/DCSA_TNT).

 The primary purpose of this Domain is to specify common components to be reused across DCSA APIs and Domains.
 This Domain does not define any "complex" objects.
+Common QueryParameters (limit, cursor) and Headers (Current-Page, Next-Page, ...) are also defined here.

 <a name="v110"></a>[Release v1.1.0 (...)](https://app.swaggerhub.com/domains-docs/dcsaorg/DCSA_DOMAIN/1.1.0)
 ---